-- 14. In order to investigate and determine whether to issue a Proposed Decision Notice, Executive Counsel may at any stage of the investigation prior to the issue of a Proposed Decision Notice: - (a) give notice in writing to require any Statutory Auditor or Statutory Audit Firm to provide information and/or to create documents which relate to the Statutory Audit of, or the performance of Third Country Audit Functions in respect of, the annual accounts or the consolidated accounts of any audited person; - (b) request any specialist advice; - (c) request experts to carry out verifications or investigations; - (d) require any Statutory Auditor or Statutory Audit Firm to co-operate with investigations, including attending for interview; and - (e) request or receive from any other person any information which may be material to an investigation. - (f) agree with the Respondent that the case should be referred directly to the Tribunal for a Liability Hearing under Part 4 of this AEP. - 15.
+- 14. In order to investigate and determine whether to issue a Proposed Decision Notice, Executive Counsel may at any stage of the investigation prior to the issue of a Proposed Decision Notice: - (a) give notice in writing to require any Statutory Auditor or Statutory Audit Firm to provide information and/or to create documents which relate to the Statutory Audit of, or the performance of Third Country Audit Functions in respect of, the annual accounts or the consolidated accounts of any audited person; - (b) request any specialist advice; - (c) request experts to carry out verifications or investigations; - (d) require any Statutory Auditor or Statutory Audit Firm to co-operate with investigations, including attending for interview; and - (e) request or receive from any other person any information which may be material to an investigation. - 15.
 In the course of an investigation in relation to the Statutory Audit of a Public Interest Entity Executive Counsel may: - (a) enter premises at any reasonable time to carry out on-site inspections of statutory audit work or audit firms, subject to: